 The IFCWC adapted to the social and economic changes in black lives.
 The increased demands on the organization's resources by the large numbers of migrants attracted to Illinois by economic opportunity in several major industries challenged club women to develop more sophisticated ways to simultaneously recruit members, expand their resource base, and aid the masses, particularly those in urban areas.
 To that end, regional districts were created that divided the state into three sections.
 These sub-federated organizations were modeled after the IFCWC in that they were overlapping networks of localized clubs situated in the northern, central, and southern regions of the state.
 Each had its own governing body and bylaws, and each acted as a philanthropic, benevolent, and/or cultural agency.
-These sub-federations provided the opportunity to engage as many club women as possible in the reform efforts, to encourage the creation of clubs in rural and urban areas where women had not yet organized, and to acquaint women with the various strategies used by area clubs as well as those Hendricks, Wanda A. Gener Bod, and Politics in the Midwest: Black Club Women in Illinois.
+These sub-federations provided the opportunity to engage as many club women as possible in the reform efforts, to encourage the creation of clubs in rural and urban areas where women had not yet organized, and to acquaint women with the various strategies used by area clubs as well as those throughout the state and the nation.18 An additional benefit was a reduction in travel expenses.
+The regional associations allowed those who could not afford to attend IFCWC conventions to stay abreast of important issues.